slowjams/Pro-ASP.NET-Core-Identity/zzzOpenIdConnectHandler.md

                 SaveTokens(properties!, tokenEndpointResponse ?? authorizationResponse);  // <----------------------------------------o4.2
             }

-            if (Options.GetClaimsFromUserInfoEndpoint)
+            if (Options.GetClaimsFromUserInfoEndpoint)  // when `options.GetClaimsFromUserInfoEndpoint = true`
             {
                 return await GetUserInformationAsync(tokenEndpointResponse ?? authorizationResponse, jwt!, user!, properties!);  // <----------------------o4.4
-            }
+                // note that we return here immediately compared to o4.8, the AuthenticationTicket in o4.8 is created from id token
+                // while here we get full user claims into AuthenticationTicket then into cookie }
             else
             {
                 using (var payload = JsonDocument.Parse("{}"))
                 {
                     var identity = (ClaimsIdentity)user!.Identity!;
-                    foreach (var action in Options.ClaimActions)
+                    foreach (var action in Options.ClaimActions)  // <-----------------------mjk {
-                    {
                         action.Run(payload.RootElement, identity, ClaimsIssuer);
                     }